microsoft/onnxruntime/docs/how-to/quantization.md

 VPMADDUBSW has saturation issue, thus U8S8 needs to use [reduce_range](https://github.com/microsoft/onnxruntime/blob/master/onnxruntime/python/tools/quantization/quantize.py) if accuracy is not good enough.

 #### AVX512
-U8S8 is better in general
+U8S8 is much faster, but may suffer saturation issue.
 - Performance
 U8S8 can only do twice mul/adds per instruction as much as U8U8.
 Typically U8S8 sequence ends up winning, can be twice as fast as u8u8.
-- Accuracy No difference
+- Accuracy
+Same as the AVX2 because of VPMADDUBSW.
+Needs to ure reduce_range if accuracy is not good enough.

 #### VNNI
 No difference.